Scan at the box office and concession stand to:

 Fall is in full swing, and for a movie fan, that means one thing: Oscar season is upon us.
-Some of the best films are released in the final months of the year, including major blockbuster events like STAR WARS: THE RISE OF SKYWALKER and heavy-hitting dramas like BOMBSHELL and UNCUT GEMS.
+Some of the best films were released in the final months of the year, including major blockbuster events like STAR WARS: THE RISE OF SKYWALKER and heavy-hitting dramas like BOMBSHELL and UNCUT GEMS.

 As we approach the end of 2019 and awards season begins heating up, let’s take a closer look — following our first set of 2019 Oscar predictions — at the biggest contenders of the year.
 These are many of the people and films likely to be among the Oscar nominees when they're announced on January 13, 2020.